scala/docs.scala-lang/_overviews/scala3-migration/tooling-scala2-xsource3.md

 By default, Scala 3 migration warnings emitted by Scala 2.13 are fatal, i.e., they are reported as errors.
 This can be changed using `-Wconf`, for example `-Wconf:cat=scala3-migration:w` changes them to be reported as warnings.
-Alternatively, `-Xmigration` has the same effect.

 The [`@nowarn` annotation](https://www.scala-lang.org/api/current/scala/annotation/nowarn.html) can be used to suppress individual warnings, which also works with fatal warnings enabled.

 The Scala 2.13 compiler implements quick fixes for many Scala 3 migration warnings.
-Quick fixes are displayed in Metals-based IDEs (not yet in IntelliJ), and they can be applied directly to the source code using the `-quickfix` flag, for example `-quickfix:cat=scala3-migration`.
+Quick fixes are displayed in Metals-based IDEs (not yet in IntelliJ), or they can be applied directly to the source code using the `-quickfix` flag, for example `-quickfix:cat=scala3-migration`.
-See also `scalac -quickfix:help`.
+See also `scala -quickfix:help`.

 ## Enabled Scala 3 syntax